Updated May 2025. Originally published June 2024.

 5 Things To Address Before Deploying

-Although these ten design elements are a great starting place, there are a few more things to address that will help tailor your framework.
-The answers to these questions will be unique to your business and equally important for determining a successful infrastructure design strategy.
-So, ask yourself and your team these five questions before you settle on a strategy and go live.
+Although these 10 design elements are a great starting place, there are a few more things to address that will help tailor your framework.
+The answers to these questions will be unique to your business and equally important for determining a successful IT infrastructure deployment and design strategy.
+So, ask yourself and your team these five questions before you settle on a plan and go live.

-So, you’ve put together your ideal technology infrastructure.
+So, youโve put together your ideal technology infrastructure.
 Right now, it looks economically advantageous, but how will it fare over the first year?
-How about over five or even ten years?
+How about over five or even 10 years?
 Being able to sustain a cost-effective return on your technology investments is important, so take the time to evaluate the state of your infrastructure periodically.

 2) Is your new infrastructure scalable?

-Can the infrastructure you’ve chosen sustain growth?
-It’s natural for enterprises to grow over time, which necessitates adding new users and endpoints.
-Being able to respond to these changes in your organization’s computing demands is part of being a successful IT administrator, so be sure to design your infrastructure with scalability in mind.
+Can the infrastructure youโve chosen sustain growth?
+Itโs natural for enterprises to grow over time, which necessitates adding new users and endpoints.
+Cloud platforms and modern virtual infrastructure can scale to meet these changes, so be sure to design your infrastructure with scalability in mindโnot just for hardware, but for identity, access management, storage, and bandwidth.

-You could have the best, most versatile infrastructure out there at present, but if something innovative comes along that presents substantial gains, you will want to be able to integrate that solution.
-Technology is meant to enhance and augment your enterprise, so implementing an infrastructure that’s flexible can present you the ability to implement future technologies efficiently.
+Even the strongest database and web infrastructure designs must evolve, but if something innovative comes along that presents substantial gains, you will want to be able to integrate that solution.
+Technology is meant to enhance and augment your enterprise, so implementing an infrastructure thatโs flexible and gives you the ability to implement future technologies efficiently, including AI-driven tools, automation workflows, and advanced cloud services.

 4) Are you prepared for unexpected events like a network outage or data breach?

-When designing your computing infrastructure, you want it to be proactive, detecting and stopping threats before they begin.
-But even with the most robust defenses in place, your company is likely to see the occasional network outage and experience downtime.
-Make sure that you have systems in place to address what happens when things are offline for a period of time.
+When designing infrastructure, you want it to be proactive, detecting and stopping threats before they begin.
+But even with the most robust defenses in place, your company may still see the occasional network outage and experience downtime.
+Make sure that you have systems in place to address what happens when programs or sites go down, such as automated failover, backup connectivity, and cloud-based recovery options.

 5) Did you consider probable regulatory requirements?

 Chances are that your enterprise needs to adhere to standards set by regulatory compliance, like PCI, HIPAA, and more.
-Be sure that your enterprise takes this into consideration when designing, implementing, and improving your infrastructure.
+Be sure that your enterprise considers this when designing, implementing, and improving your infrastructure.

 Take Your Infrastructure Design Seriously